-MUS 289 - Internship (1-9)
+MUSC 289 - Internship (1-9)

 Students working in a related field may receive one credit per 60 hours of approved job experience.
 Job approval is determined by instructor/departmental review and course credit may require additional projects or assignments.
-Prerequisite: Consent of instructor.

-MUS 293 - Topics in Music (1-3)
+MUSC 293 - Topics in Music (1-3)